 A study from New Zealand suggests that infants who are not breastfed are at increased risk for SIDS.
 Other studies, conducted in countries with a low incidence of SIDS, have failed to demonstrate a similar correlation.

-In a study reported by Esani et al, the mothers of SIDS infants were more likely to be young (11% were aged 18 years or younger) than were the mothers of infants who experienced an ALTE (5% were aged 18 years or younger).
+In a study reported by Esani et al, the mothers of SIDS infants were more likely to be young (11% were aged 18 years or younger) than were the mothers of infants who experienced a BRUE (5% were aged 18 years or younger).

 In 3 studies, a link was found between SIDS and maternal psychiatric disorders. ; 2 of them reported a link between SIDS and postnatal depression, and 1 identified a link between a history of depression in the year before birth and a (statistically nonsignificant) trend toward an association between SIDS and depression after birth.